-Overview: In Washington, John Calipari has found a big-time competitor who can play at the three or the four, pound the glass and score from the mid range.
+Overview: The Wildcats surprised people when they landed the versatile and lengthy Knox.
+In Washington, John Calipari has found a big-time competitor who can play at the three or the four, pound the glass and score from the mid range.
 Richards is a mobile big man who protects the glass, runs the floor, rebounds and scores opportunistically.
 Vanderbilt has length, size and can play the three or the four while Green is a traditional point guard who gets others involved first and makes tremendous decision.
 Alexander is a guard with size and excellent floor vision who can play the point or shooting guard while Baker can stretch the floor with his shooting.

 Overview: UCLA made a major score pulling the versatile Wilkes out of the state of Indiana.
 What Hands lacks in physical strength he makes up for with extreme quickness and an ability to slip past defenders via the dribble.
 Riley is a long armed, skilled and tough post scorer while Hill is a hard working and athletic power forward who can run the floor.
 Smith adds depth and length on the wing.
 A barrel chested jump shooter, Ball is the younger brother of freshman point guard Lonzo Ball.